Vision Changes After Pregnancy – Causes, Symptoms and Treatment

 2. Gestational Diabetes

 The blood sugar levels of women with gestational diabetes keep fluctuating during pregnancy.
 Due to this constant change, the blood vessels attached to the retina may get damaged.
-This can affect the eyesight and cause blurred vision.
+This can affect eyesight and cause blurred vision (4).

 3. Pituitary Adenoma

-Formation of a tumour in the pituitary gland of the women may alter the functioning of the hormone secretion and lead to vision problems.
+The formation of a tumour in a woman’s pituitary gland may alter hormone secretion and lead to vision problems.
 This, however, is a very rare problem.

 5. Lower Fluid Retention

-After giving birth to a child, the fluid retention capacity of a woman’s eye ducts lowers.
-This can alter the shape of the cornea, leading to blurred or distorted vision.
+After giving birth, the fluid-retention capacity of a woman’s eye ducts decreases.
+This can alter the cornea’s shape, leading to blurred or distorted vision.

 Symptoms of Vision Problems After Pregnancy

-Some of the symptoms of postpartum vision loss or eye problems include:
+Some of the symptoms of postpartum vision loss or eyesight change after pregnancy include:

 • Sensitivity to light – Bright lights may irritate your eyes.

-• Dizziness – Blurred vision may lead to a feeling of dizziness and nausea.
+• Dizziness – Blurred vision may lead to dizziness and nausea.

-• Intermittent blur – This can happen occasionally, where certain things, like road signs, appear blurred.
+• Intermittent blur – This can occur occasionally, causing certain things, like road signs, to appear blurred.

 • Strain on eyes – Your eyes will feel tired and stressed all the time.

-• Flashes and floaters- Bright flashes of light or wavy lines in the sight of your vision may appear due to retinal detachment, caused by strained pushing during labour.
+• Flashes and floaters – Bright flashes of light or wavy lines in your vision may appear due to retinal detachment, caused by straining during labour.

 Symptoms of Vision Problems After Pregnancy